pyrocko/grond/docs/source/examples/satellite_insar/index.rst

 -----

 To repeat this exercise on your machine, you should first `install Pyrocko
 <https://pyrocko.org/docs/current/install/>`_ and Grond (see :doc:`/install/index`), if you have not already done so.
-Then, copy the
-exercise project directory from Grond's git repos to a place of your choice.
+Then create the example project with:

 .. code-block :: sh

-    # git clone https://github.com/pyrocko/grond  # <- done during installation
-    cd grond
+    grond init example_insar grond-playground-insar/
-    cp -r examples/grond-playground-insar ~/grond-playground-insar
-    cd ~/grond-playground-insar

 The project folder